GuyAfik/Web-Chat-Server/README.md

 ### Commands

-Clients can run commands in the web-chat-server.
-This is demonstrated in the video below.
+Clients can run commands in the web-chat-server, this is demonstrated in the video below.

 Who am I? ---> Server will return the username of the client running that command.
 ```